The Essential Phone is coming 'in a few weeks'

 Andy

-First unveiled in late May, the Essential Phone's release date was originally said to be June, but now appears to be August or beyond.
+Unveiled in late May, the Essential Phone's release date was originally set for June, but now appears to be August or beyond.

-Rubin's update on the phone's status comes in the wake of two high-profile executive departures from the company in recent weeks.
+Rubin's update on the phone's status comes in the wake of two high-profile executive departures from the company in recent weeks, as reported by Business Insider.